Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 And note that you can use the same reverse shell (for example reverse.exe you generated using msfvenom) multiple times.\
 Once a reverse shell is connected you can start a listener again and connect to the same port once again.

-Use prepend *rlwrap* before netcat command so that you can navigate the terminal better.
+Prepend *rlwrap* before netcat command so that you can navigate the terminal better.

 ## Windows Privilege Escalation